truecharts/public/charts/stable/external-dns/docs/setup-guide.md

 :::caution[Future deprecation]

-The option for version 5 of the PiHole api will be deprecated in a future external dns release.
+The option for version 5 of the PiHole api will be deprecated in a future External DNS release.
 More info: https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/pihole.md

 :::